If you want to torrent safely in 2019, you need to use a VPN.

 - Privacy-focused logging policies & no IP/DNS leaks

 - VPN kill switch & DNS leak protection

 - No download data caps

 Wondering why you should trust our reviews?
 Take a look at How We Test VPNs

-Read More Information on Our Top 5 Best VPN Services for Torrenting
+Read More About the 5 Best VPN Services for Torrenting

 How to Use a VPN for Torrenting